-Our trip included 2 overnight layovers in Sydney with one full day to explore.
+In March 2014 our trip to New Zealand included 2 overnight layovers in Sydney with one full day to explore the city.

 We stayed at the Park Hyatt Sydney both nights.

 One of the credit cards we have is the Chase Hyatt Visa Card.
 We received 2 free nights at any Hyatt worldwide as part of the sign up bonus.

 The Park Hyatt in Sydney is located in The Rocks between the iconic Sydney Opera House and Harbour Bridge.

 We arrived at the hotel about 9:30 am, dropped our bags, and went out to explore Sydney. . .

 Rainy morning and all.

 Our first stop was Playfair Café, located at The Rocks Centre.